-The new municipal year begins with the Annual Meeting of Council in May.
-The current timetable of committee meetings continues until the end of 2016 and will be extended until the end of 2017 in accordance with Council's request to maintain an 18 month timetable.
-The draft timetable for 2017 is attached as appendix 1 and also contains a committee-by-committee explanation of the factors behind the identification of suitable dates for each meeting.
+The new municipal year begins with the Annual Meeting of Council in May, when the current timetable of committee meetings ends.
+The draft timetable for meetings is attached as appendix 1 and also contains a committee-by-committee explanation of the factors behind the identification of suitable dates for each meeting.